icheld123/databases_2/README.md

 # Databases II – Workshops Repository

 This repository contains the workshops and assignments for the course **Database Systems II**.
+All workshops are based on the development of a **book platform database**, inspired by the functionality and structure of platforms like **Bookmate**.

 ## Team Members